 - Social Media Platforms – We use Social Media Platforms including but not limited to Facebook, Twitter and Instagram to monitor our social media responses, queries and interests.

-- Calendar – We use third party software and system to mange our booking calendars and schedules.
+- Calendar – We use third party software and system to manage our booking calendars and schedules.

-- Appointment Management – We use third party applications to manage all our appointments.
-Your personal information are stored in their secure and encrypted system.
+- Appointment Management – We use third-party applications to manage all our appointments.
+Your personal information is stored in a secure and encrypted system.

 - Email Marketing – We use external email marketing systems to send our regular marketing emails and newsletters.
 All our marketing emails will give you the option to unsubscribe from a particular email list or to update your preference.